edgedb/easy-edgedb/README.md

 ## Creating new names for types in a query (local expression aliases)

 It's somewhat interesting that our alias is just declared using a `:=` when we wrote `alias CrewmanInBulgaria := Crewman`.
 Would it be possible to do something similar inside a query?
-The answer is sort yes: we can use `WITH` and then give a new name for an existing type.
+The answer is yes: we can use `WITH` and then give a new name for an existing type.
+(In fact, the keyword `WITH` that we have been using the whole time is defined as a "[block used to define aliases](https://www.edgedb.com/docs/edgeql/statements/with)").
 Take a simple query like this that shows Count Dracula and the names of his slaves:

 ```
 SELECT Vampire {